ingadhoc/purchase/purchase_ux/README.rst

 On Products:

 #.
-Allows to group by main supplier on product and product variants.
+Allows to search by suppliers and to group by main supplier on product and product variants.